Aoraki Mount Cook Region Book Now

 Twenty-two other peaks exceed 3,050 metres in height, including Mt Tasman, the second highest in the country at 3,497 metres.
 These peaks have served as an outstanding training ground for many notable New Zealand mountaineers, including Sir Edmund Hillary and his son Peter, and Graeme Dingle.

-The visitor’s centre at Mount Cook Village will tell you a wide range of information on the area, with fantastic interactive displays and learning opportunities.
+The visitor's center at Mount Cook Village will tell you a wide range of information on the area, with fantastic interactive displays and learning opportunities.
 If you are planning on exploring in the mountains you must tell the guides if you are going anywhere beyond the immediate confines.
 In summer park staff arrange an informal and friendly programme of guided walks during the day, and evening lectures on birds, ski mountaineering and other topics, to enable everyone to better understand and appreciate the beauty of the park.

 There are many official and private huts to serve climbers or experienced trampers.
-Walks range from the short Bowen Track, which takes 20 minutes to complete, to longer walks on the Wakefield, Hooker Valley and Red Tarns Tracks.
+Walks range from the short Bowen Track, which takes 20 minutes to complete, to longer walks on the Mueller, Hooker Valley and Red Tarns Tracks.

 Park rangers organise daily walks along the many easy tracks during the summer.
 There is a school of mountaineering, and professional guides are available for climbing, tramping on routes such as the Copland Pass, and skiing.